Skip to Content

 • Layer the cooked tikka over the gravy and cover it with the remaining rice.

 • Pour the reserved saffron milk evenly over the rice.
 Cover with the lid and cook on low heat for 10 minutes.
 Remove the pot from heat and let it rest for 20 minutes.
-Combine the chicken and rice, to serve.
+Combine to serve.

 Notes